Kunming Entry Requirements

 Prohibited Items

-- Pornographic materials - Illegal in China
+- Pornographic or obscene materials in any format

 Restricted Items